Vonage/vivid-3/libs/components/src/lib/select/README.md

 </vwc-select>
 ```

-### Select-width
+### Width
-By default, the select width is `fit-content`, and the list-box containing the options aligned to the longest option.
+By default, the select width is `fit-content` and the same goes for the list-box containing the options.
-Specify width on the `vwc-select` if required.

-List-box options will not be affected by a width setting for the select.
+You can specify width on the `vwc-select` if required (the list-box will not be affected by this setting).

 ```html preview